 You should take the clothing and shoes you were wearing at the time of the accident and keep them in a safe place.
 They could be used as important evidence in the case at some point.

-Call an Attorney Near Me in Denver, Boulder, and Fort Collins
+Call a Slip and Fall Attorney Near Me in Denver, Boulder, and Fort Collins

 You should call an experienced premises liability lawyer as soon as possible after your accident.
 Slip and fall cases are often difficult to prove, and you want to involve a professional as soon as possible.